Last updated: May 2026

 Speed brakes may be used if needed.

-ATC involvement
+ATC Involvement

 In real life, Air Traffic Control plays a huge role.